-5. (1) The financial institution or listed business shall utilize best ${Recruitment}$ practices of the industry, to determine its staff recruitment policy, with $^{of staff}$ the use of which, staff of the highest levels of integrity and competence shall be hired and retained.

-(2) The names, addresses, position titles and other official information pertaining to staff appointed or recruited by the financial institution or listed business shall be maintained for up to a period of six years after termination of employment and made available to the relevant Supervisory Authority when necessary.

-(3) The financial institution or listed business shall ensure to the extent permitted by the laws of the relevant country, that similar recruitment policies are followed by its branches, subsidiaries and associate companies abroad, especially in those countries which are not sufficiently compliant with the recommendations of the Financial Action Task Force.
+- 5. (1) The financial institution or listed business shall utilise best practices of the industry, to determine its staff recruitment policy, with the use of which, staff of the highest levels of integrity and competence shall be hired and retained. - (2) The names, addresses, position titles and other official information pertaining to staff appointed or recruited by the financial institution or listed business shall be maintained for up to a period of six years after termination of employment and made available to the relevant Supervisory Authority as requested. - (3) The financial institution or listed business shall ensure to the extent permitted by the laws of the relevant country, that similar recruitment policies are followed by its branches, subsidiaries and associate companies abroad, especially in those countries which do not or insufficiently comply with the recommendations of the Financial Action Task Force.

-6. (1) The financial institution or listed business shall make ${\rm Training of}$ arrangements for the training of the directors and all members of its $^{\rm staff}$ staff to equip them
+6. (1) The financial institution or listed business shall Training of make arrangements for the training and ongoing training of the staff.
+[392/2014]. directors and all members of its staff to equip them-

-- (a) to perform their obligations under
+- (a) to perform their obligations under-

-- (i) the Act;
+- (i) the Act:

-- (ii) the Financial Intelligence Unit of Trinidad and Tobago Act, 2009;
+- (ii) the Financial Intelligence Unit of Ch 72:01 Trinidad and Tobago Act;

 - (iii) the Anti-Terrorism Act;